Director – Online & Regional Site Education

 Regional Site Manager

 Rebecca Larsen is the Regional Site Manager for the Department of Political Science at Texas Tech University in Waco.
 She received her B.A. in Journalism and Political Science from the University of Texas at El Paso, her Master of Science in Social Work from the University of Texas at Austin, and her Master of Public Affairs from the University of Texas' LBJ School of Public Affairs.
 She has a background in criminal justice social work, research, and policy advocacy.
 Her other previous work includes political campaign consulting, nonprofit management, support for the City of Austin's budget department, teaching undergraduate government courses, and crisis intervention for sexual assault survivors.

 She teaches undergraduate courses in public policy and administration, and she has been published by the Institute of Urban Policy Research and Analysis and the National Association of Social Workers.
 She also coordinates the political science department at Texas Tech's Waco campus.

-Jovita Lektzian is an Online Education Administrative Assistant of Political Science at Texas Tech University.
-She received her BS from the Texas Tech University (2012).
-Ms. Lektzian has been with Political Science Department since Spring semester of 2015.
-Her job responsibilities primarily include direct communication with current and prospective online students for POLS 1301 & 2302 courses, regarding any technical or other course related questions.
-She is also involved with overseeing and managing the POLS online courses, as well as graphic design for course development.
+Teresa Kennard is the Online Education Course Administrator for the Political Science at Texas Tech University.
+She received her BS in Political Science from Texas Tech University (2014).
+Ms. Kennard has been with the Political Science Department since Spring semester of 2016.
+Her job responsibilities primarily include overseeing and managing the POLS online courses, as well as graphic design for course development.
+She is also in direct communication with current and prospective online students for POLS 1301, 2306, 3368, and all other courses being developed for online, regarding any technical or other course related questions.